FurkanEdizkan/Git-Version-Control-Tutorial/README.md

   Rebasing basically, taking a branch's base commit with its following commits, change its base posiiton to an other commit and apply them to the changed position.

+  It is a controversy, if git history should be edited.
+Git history shows every change done duing production process, keeping it clear and understandleable will help in almost every case.

+  The controversy is, you will deploy your project and people will view it.
+Do we want everybody to know every dirty mistake or trashed feature development we did during prodcution phase?
+House keeping git hgistory can clean thing we don't want to show others.

+  Choose what you want to do with **git rebase**, however personally, I suggest don't change git history.
+Use git rebase just to apply changes between branches.

 ```bash

 ```